BoD/klibqonto/README.md

 #### Pagination
 The APIs that are paginated all follow the same principle:
-- take a [`Pagination`](https://github.com/BoD/klibqonto/blob/master/library/src/main/kotlin/org/jraf/klibqonto/model/pagination/Pagination.kt) object as a parameter, which defines the page to retrieve, as well as the number of items per page
+- take a [`Pagination`](https://github.com/BoD/klibqonto/blob/master/library/src/commonMain/kotlin/org/jraf/klibqonto/model/pagination/Pagination.kt) object as a parameter, which defines the page to retrieve, as well as the number of items per page
-- return a [`Page<T>`](https://github.com/BoD/klibqonto/blob/master/library/src/main/kotlin/org/jraf/klibqonto/model/pagination/Page.kt) with the result list but also a reference to the next and previous `Pagination` objects (handy when retrieving several pages).
+- return a [`Page<T>`](https://github.com/BoD/klibqonto/blob/master/library/src/commonMain/kotlin/org/jraf/klibqonto/model/pagination/Page.kt) with the result list but also a reference to the next and previous `Pagination` objects (handy when retrieving several pages).

 #### Logging
-To log HTTP requests/response, pass a [`HttpConfiguration`](https://github.com/BoD/klibqonto/blob/master/library/src/main/kotlin/org/jraf/klibqonto/client/HttpConfiguration.kt) to `QontoClient.newInstance()`.
+**TODO** To log HTTP requests/response, pass a [`HttpConfiguration`](https://github.com/BoD/klibqonto/blob/master/library/src/commonMain/kotlin/org/jraf/klibqonto/client/HttpConfiguration.kt) to `QontoClient.newInstance()`.

-Other logs are available via `slf4j` - one way to enable them is `System.setProperty("org.slf4j.simpleLogger.defaultLogLevel", "trace")`
+#### Proxy
+A proxy can be configured by passing a [`HttpConfiguration`](https://github.com/BoD/klibqonto/blob/master/library/src/commonMain/kotlin/org/jraf/klibqonto/client/HttpConfiguration.kt) to `QontoClient.newInstance()`.

 ## Author and License
 *Note: this project is not officially related to or endorsed by Qonto or Olinda SAS.*